Lahore: Public transportation

 Lahore's main public transportation system is operated by the Lahore Transport Company (LTC) and Punjab Mass Transit Authority (PMTA).
 The backbone of its public transport network is the PMTA's Lahore Metrobus and the Orange Line of the Lahore Metro train.
 LTC and PMTA also operates an extensive network of buses, providing bus service to many parts of the city and acting as a feeder system for the Metrobus.
 The Orange Line metro spans 27.1 km around the city and operates at a speed of 80 km/h.

 Metrobus

 The Lahore Metrobus is a bus rapid transit service operating in Lahore, Punjab, Pakistan.
-Lahore Metrobus service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing a connected transit service across Lahore District with connections to neighboring suburban communities.
+Lahore Metrobus service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing a connected transit service across Lahore District with connections to neighbouring suburban communities.

 Low occupancy vehicles

 Low occupancy vehicle (LOVs)—functionally a medium-sized van or wagon—run on routes throughout the city.
 They function like buses and operate on many routes throughout the city.